 6. Resin crowns– we make these using white filling material.
 They may fracture more easily and take up stains on the surfaces.
 These may require ongoing maintenance either to repair fractures or polish and remove stains.

-- Discomfort or pain– If you experience any discomfort, see a dentist.
+Discomfort or pain– If you experience any discomfort after placing the crowns on your teeth, see a dentist.
 They can fix the problem by grinding the porcelain cap.

-- Decay under the crowns margin– It is critical to brush near the gum and floss.
+Decay under the crown margin– It is critical to brush near the gum and floss.
 If not cleaned properly, plaque will form near the gum and lead to decay or caries if you don’t do this.

 If you experience any problems, please see your dental professional.